adamvallance/cellUview/README.md

 cellUview is designed for the Raspberry Pi based OpenFlexure microscope, an open-source 3D printed microscope platform (pictured below).
 More information, including full manufacturing and assembly instructions as well as the required STL files can be found on the <a href="https://openflexure.org/">OpenFlexure website</a>.

 It is recommended to use a Raspberry Pi 4B for OpenFlexure.
-In order to use cellUview, we advise using a clean install of Raspbian v10 (Buster), rather than the supplied OpenFlexure OS.
+In order to use cellUview, we advise using a clean install of Raspbian v10 (Buster), rather than the supplied Raspbian OpenFlexure OS.

 cellUview, just like OpenFlexure, supports motor control built on the open-source SangaBoard motor controller.
 However, any custom Arduino-based motor controller board that can use the SangaBoard firmware is supported.
 Instructions on how to build your own custom SangaBoard- and OpenFlexure-compatible motor board can be found <a href="https://build.openflexure.org/openflexure-microscope/test-gitbuilding/motor_controllers.html">here</a>.
 If using a custom board, please ensure this is flashed with the SangaBoard firmware,  <a href="https://gitlab.com/bath_open_instrumentation_group/sangaboard/tree/master/arduino_code">available here</a>.